cybermazi/Practical-Ethical-Hacking-Notes/Scanning and Enumeration/Enumerating HTTP and HTTPS.md

 Service detection performed.
 Please report any incorrect results at https://nmap.org/submit/ .
 Nmap done: 1 IP address (1 host up) scanned in 26.71 seconds
 ```

+> we can see here that `http` is running on port 80 and https on port 443 is opened, also we can see what server in which the website uses.

+[+] Navigating to the website gives us this: